Hilton Head Fishing Charters

 Hilton Head Inshore Fishing

-When fishing for Redfish, you're always in line to catch Sheepshead, Speckled Trout, or Bluefish.
+When fishing for Redfish in Hilton Head, you're always in line to catch Sheepshead, Speckled Trout, or Bluefish on fishing charters from Hilton Head Island.
 In the summer, migrating Tarpon make their way into the bays and backwaters around Hilton Head in pursuit of schooling baitfish.
 Hooking up to "The Silver King" is an unforgettable experience, and people come from far and wide for their shot at these prehistoric creatures.

 Hilton Head South Carolina Deep Sea and Offshore Fishing

 While Hilton Head is generally considered an inshore fishing destination, the offshore and deep sea fishing is equally solid.
 There are countless artificial reefs and ship wrecks accessible by a short boat ride, or legendary deep water locations like the R7 and R8 Navy platforms about 50 miles off Hilton Head Island's coast.

 For the charters that run closer to shore, trolling or bottom fishing around sea floor structure produces Grouper and Snapper species, as well as Cobia and Kingfish (King Mackerel).
 Heading further out to sea will bring Pelagic beasts like Wahoo, Mahi-Mahi, Tuna, and billfish species like Black Marlin from Hilton Head.

 Things to do in Hilton Head Island, SC